eclipse-theia/theia/dev-packages/cli/README.md

 `theia` is a command line tool to manage Theia applications.

+## Getting started

+Install `@theia/cli` as a dev dependency in your application.

+With yarn:

+    yarn add @theia/cli@next --dev

+With npm:

+    npm install @theia/cli@next --save-dev

 ## Configure

 A Theia application is configured via `theia` property in package.json.